AdobeDocs/experience-platform.en/help/query-service/ui/overview.md

 ## Scheduled queries {#scheduled-queries}

 Queries that have already been saved as a template can be scheduled to run on a regular cadence.
 When scheduling a query, you can choose the frequency of runs, the start and end date, the day of the week the scheduled query runs, as well as the dataset to export the query to.
-Query schedules are set from the Query Editor.
+Query schedules are set using Query Editor.

 To learn how to schedule a query through the UI, see the [scheduled queries guide](./user-guide.md#scheduled-queries).
 To learn how to add schedules using the API, please read the [scheduled queries endpoint guide](../api/scheduled-queries.md).